schusovskoy/slack-thunder/README.md

 }
 ```

-To allow Reslack to find your HandlerConfig objects, place them inside one of the modules in the `src/app` folder (you can specify a different path using the `handlersPath` prop of `AppComponent`).
+To allow **slack-thunder** to find your HandlerConfig objects, place them inside one of the modules in the `src/app` folder (you can specify a different path using the `handlersPath` prop of `AppComponent`).

 ```
 .